 Corporate investing: How to invest cash from your business

-Discover how to invest your company's surplus cash to generate additional revenue.
+Discover how you can invest your company's surplus cash to generate additional revenue for the business.

 Corporate investing is a way to put your business’s surplus cash to good use.
 Instead of just holding all your cash in the bank, you can put some of it into investments to (hopefully) generate additional revenue.